Accessing HDFS

 If the non-secure HDFS is the only data source while Kerberos authentication is used,

-the configuration key dfs.encryption.key.provider.uri
+the configuration key dfs.encryption.key.provider.uri (or hadoop.security.key.provider.path)

-must not be set in conf/core-site.xml
+must not be set in conf/core-site.xml.

 Accessing encrypted HDFS